Course Number: SHSS 3401 (1.2 CEUs/12 Hours)

 Instructor: S. Sullivan, B.A. from UCLA, Retired after a 30 yearcareer in Crime and Intelligence Analysis.
 20 of those years have been spent teaching for the Department of Justice, and for CSUF, Extention and International Programs

 Please be advised that a username and password will be required in order to access course materials posted in TITANium for this course.
 If you have never logged into the CSUF Portal, you must log in with your CWID and temporary PIN# at http://my.fullerton.edu to create your CSUF Portal account prior to the first day of class.
 This process will allow you to create a CSUF username and password.
 Please click on the "Current Student Resources" tab and then "Program and Course Policies" and "Computer Access" for more information.
 If you have any questions, please contact EIP Student Services at (657) 278-2611.

 Required -Crime Analysis: First Report to Final Arrest (ISBN 9780963477309); and Crime Analysis: First Report to Final Arrest: Study Guide and Workbook (ISBN 9780963477354).
-Please purchase required textbooks online, in advance of the class. **Please be advised that reading assignments will be emailed to students 2 weeks before the start of class.
-Should you have any questions, please contact Makeda Seyoum at 657-278-8392 or at email@example.com.**
+Please purchase required textbooks in advance, from the Titan Shop.
+Available at http://www.titanshops.com/.
+The Titan Shop can be reached at 657-278-3418. **Please be advised that reading assignments will be emailed to students 2 weeks before the start of class.
+Should you have any questions, please contact Makeda Seyoum at 657-278-8392 or at firstname.lastname@example.org.**